HaHaWTH/HybridFix/README.md

 compileOnly files("PATH-TO-JAR")
 ```

-APIs are located at `io.wdsj.hybridfix.api` package.
+APIs are located at `io.wdsj.hybridfix.api` and `io.wdsj.hybridfix.duck.api` package.

 ## Plugin Hooks
 Thanks to HybridFix internal plugin, we can hook into plugins from Forge side to provide more fixes.